valenwave/Pitch-Meeting/Games/Vampire Survivors.md

-**PRODUCER GUY:** So, what's the pitch?
+**PRODUCER GUY:** So, you got a video game for me?

-**SCREENWRITER GUY:** Okay, so it's a game.
-You're in a big, open field.
-And there are, like, a zillion monsters.

-**PRODUCER GUY:** A zillion?
-Like, more than one zillion?

-**SCREENWRITER GUY:** Maybe!
-It's a lot.
-And they're all coming at you.

-**PRODUCER GUY:** Right.
-So it's a typical action game.
-You shoot them, you dodge.

-**SCREENWRITER GUY:** No, no, no. You don't shoot.
-Your weapons just… attack automatically.

-**PRODUCER GUY:** Wait.
-So I just… walk around?
-And things die?

-**SCREENWRITER GUY:** Pretty much!
-You just focus on moving and picking up experience gems.

-**PRODUCER GUY:** Experience gems?
-Like, from the monsters I'm not even aiming at?
+**SCREENWRITER GUY:** Yes sir, I do.
+It’s a gothic horror action game called *Vampire Survivors*.

+**PRODUCER GUY:** *Vampire Survivors*!
+I love it.
+Sounds intense.
+So you’re a scrappy hero, hiding from vampires, trying to make it through the night.

 **SCREENWRITER GUY:** Exactly!
+Except you don’t really hide.
+You mostly just walk around a giant, empty field.

+**PRODUCER GUY:** Oh.
+And you fight vampires?

+**SCREENWRITER GUY:** Well, no. The story is that an evil man named Bisconte Draculó has unleashed hordes of monsters.
+But despite the name, none of them are actually vampires.

+**PRODUCER GUY:** Bisconte Draculó?
+It sounds like Dracula’s name after a game of telephone.

+**SCREENWRITER GUY:** So you pick a hero, like Antonio Belpaese, who starts with a whip, and you go out to fight these monsters!

+**PRODUCER GUY:** What kind of monsters?

+**SCREENWRITER GUY:** Bats, skeletons, giant praying mantises, mud men, lizard pawns, milk elementals...

+**PRODUCER GUY:** So it’s a game called *Vampire Survivors* where you don't fight any vampires.
+Nailed it.

+**SCREENWRITER GUY:** So you’re in this field, and endless waves of monsters just start walking towards you.

+**PRODUCER GUY:** Okay, so I’m guessing there’s a button for a light attack, a heavy attack, maybe a cool dodge move?

+**SCREENWRITER GUY:** Oh, you don't press any buttons to attack.
+The character does it automatically.

+**PRODUCER GUY:** What?
+So the game just… plays itself?

+**SCREENWRITER GUY:** No, no, you have to do the most important part: walking.
+You walk around to dodge the monsters and to pick up the little experience gems they drop when they die.

+**PRODUCER GUY:** So it’s a strategic walking game.

-And when you level up, you get to choose a new weapon or a passive upgrade.
-Like a garlic aura that hurts enemies around you, or a whip that just… whips.
+**SCREENWRITER GUY:** It’s very strategic!
+When you level up, you get to choose a new weapon or a passive item.
+You can get knives that shoot out, axes that fly in an arc, holy water that creates damaging zones, or even a bible that just spins around your body.

-**PRODUCER GUY:** So, the game plays itself?
-Is that the pitch?
-"The game plays itself, you just watch numbers go up?"

-**SCREENWRITER GUY:** Well, no, you're constantly moving, dodging, trying to position yourself so your automatic attacks hit the most enemies.
-And you've gotta manage your passive items and their evolutions.
-Like, if you get the "King Bible" and combine it with "Spellbinder," it becomes this unstoppable vortex of holy texts!

-**PRODUCER GUY:** Holy texts?
-So it's a religious game?
-I thought it was vampires.

-**SCREENWRITER GUY:** It's gothic horror!
-With Italian memes!
-The characters have names like Antonio and Imelda, and there's a weapon called "La Borra" which is a reference to some obscure Italian quiz show incident.

-**PRODUCER GUY:** Italian memes.
-So, the gameplay is passive, the characters are obscure references, and the monsters are "a zillion."
-What's the objective here?
-To survive?

-**SCREENWRITER GUY:** Yeah, for 30 minutes.
-Then the Reaper comes for you.
-And if you kill him, *another* Reaper comes.
-And then another.

-**PRODUCER GUY:** So you can't win?
-The game just inevitably kills you?

-**SCREENWRITER GUY:** Eventually!
-But you get gold, and you unlock new characters, new weapons, new stages.
-And some of those characters have, like, negative health stats.
-Or they're literally skeletons.
+**PRODUCER GUY:** A spinning bible that smites your enemies!
+Weaponized faith is tight!

+**SCREENWRITER GUY:** It is!
+And as you get more weapons and level them up, you become this unstoppable vortex of destruction!
+The whole screen is just a firework show of projectiles and death!

+**PRODUCER GUY:** Wow!
+So then you finally get to the end and kill Bisconte Draculó in an epic boss battle?

+**SCREENWRITER GUY:** No, there’s no final boss.
+The goal is to survive for 30 minutes.

+**PRODUCER GUY:** Okay, and what happens after 30 minutes?

+**SCREENWRITER GUY:** A big, spooky Reaper shows up.

+**PRODUCER GUY:** And you have to fight the Reaper to win?!

+**SCREENWRITER GUY:** No, the Reaper is basically invincible and kills you in one hit.
+The run is over.

-**PRODUCER GUY:** So the game is punishing, passive, confusing, and full of inside jokes.
-And you're telling me this is good?
+**PRODUCER GUY:** So the reward for successfully surviving for 30 minutes is to be immediately and unceremoniously murdered.

-**SCREENWRITER GUY:** It's incredibly addictive!
-You just want to do "one more run" to see what crazy weapon evolution you can get, or how long you can last against the endless hordes.
-It’s got that “just five more minutes” feeling.

-**PRODUCER GUY:** Hmm.
-A low-effort, high-addiction loop with bizarre meta-humor.
-You know what?
-I think this might just work.

----

-**NEWS HEADLINE:**

-VAMPIRE SURVIVORS: THE INDIE HIT THAT PROVED SIMPLE IS OFTEN BETTER, SELLS MILLIONS AND BECOMES A CULT PHENOMENON.
+**SCREENWRITER GUY:** Yes!
+It’s all about the journey!
+And you collect gold during your run to buy permanent power-ups so you can do it all again, but better!

+**PRODUCER GUY:** Man, getting swarmed by thousands of monsters only to be killed by an unkillable enemy seems like it would be super frustrating for players.

+**SCREENWRITER GUY:** Actually, it’s going to be super easy, barely an inconvenience.

+**PRODUCER GUY:** Oh, really?

+**SCREENWRITER GUY:** Yeah, because the gameplay loop of getting more and more powerful is so satisfying that players will become hopelessly addicted.
+They won’t even care that they always lose in the end!

+**PRODUCER GUY:** So a game with super simple, retro graphics, where you only move your character and don't attack, there are no vampires, and the only ending is to die… I don't know, man.
+It sounds almost too simple to work.

+**SCREENWRITER GUY:** But it’s going to be super cheap!
+Like, less than a cup of coffee!

+**PRODUCER GUY:** Oh!
+Well, for that price, I guess it can’t hurt.
+It'll probably be one of those weird little indie games that a few hundred people play and then forget about.

+***

+*The Verge: How Vampire Survivors became 2022’s best game for surviving 2022*